 Now that you are enjoying your very own kimchi, you might want to know a few of the incredible health benefits that it offers.

 Kimchi contains millions of lactobacilli also known as “good bacteria.”
 They normally live in our digestive system and help us digest what we eat.
 Diet and stress can reduce the amount of lactobacilli in our gut, and eating kimchi helps restore their population.
 A gut flora balance has been shown time and time again to aid in health.

 It improves your immunity

 Research has shown that approximately 70 percent of your immune system exists in your digestive system due to the food and drink we consume.
-Because of this, scientists have linked probiotic rich foods like kimchi to help immune system.
+Because of this, scientists have linked probiotic rich foods like kimchi to do all kinds of things from fighting depression to helping the immune system.
 Good bacteria in your gut improves your bodies defense against pathogens.

 It can reduce your cravings

 Kimchi is composed primarily of vegetables such as cabbage or radish which are both high in satiating fibers.
 Those kinds of fibers are fantastic because they easily make you feel as if your stomach is full after eating just a little bit of food.
 On top of that, probiotics are known to play a part in weight reduction and stopping sugar addiction.

 In fact, recent studies have shown that improving the good bacteria in our gut, such as lactobacillus, can help the body regulate the cholesterol it absorbs through the digestive tract.
 Lactobacillus from Kimchi has even been seen as a powerful weapon against obesity.